 (8/17/2023): We just wrapped up 2023 Introduction to Plasma Simulation Methods.
 The courses consisted of 8 total lessons.
 I also just re-opened the registration.
 Recordings will be available until June 2024.

-- Fundamentals of the PIC method: This course introduces the Particle in Cell method used for kinetic plasma simulations using a step-by-step approach.
-We will develop 1D, 3D, and 2D (axisymmetric) codes to simulate plasma sheath, E×B transport, plasma flow past a charged sphere, and a simple ion gun.
+Fundamentals of the PIC method introduces the Particle in Cell method used for kinetic plasma simulations using a step-by-step approach.
+We develop 1D, 3D, and 2D (axisymmetric) codes to simulate plasma sheath, E×B transport, plasma flow past a charged sphere, and a simple ion gun.

-- Advanced PIC techniques: This course covers topics beyond the scope of the intro course.
+Advanced PIC Techniques covers topics beyond the scope of the intro course.
 It covers three main concepts: electromagnetic PIC (EM-PIC), Direct Simulation Monte Carlo (DSMC) collision modeling, and finite element PIC (FEM-PIC).

 I am halfway through the course and I really have to thank you because you have made complex subject accessible, especially for those who do not have a computational background. – DM

 This is a great course! – KD

 Thank you for all courses, which were, and will be, very helpful for my work. – WK